C L O S L E R

 2. Never make assumptions.

-If a patient or family member identifies themselves as Indigenous (often referred to as Native American, or American Indian/Alaska Native in the United States), that doesn’t automatically mean they engage in traditional ceremonies and rituals.
+If a patient or family member identifies themselves as Indigenous (often referred to as Native American, or American Indian/Alaska Native in the U.S.), that doesn’t automatically mean they engage in traditional ceremonies and rituals.
 We must ask questions and be open to collaboratively developing a plan of care that suits unique patient and family needs.

 3. Leverage resources and educational materials created by, and for, Indigenous Peoples.